 The European Parliament is debating plans that would force websites to pre-censor everything we upload to the Internet for copyright violations.
 This will harm everyone's free speech and privacy.
-Email your MEPs now!
+On the morning of Thurday 8th June, a critical Committee of the European Parliament will vote on the proposal.
+Email your MEPs now to have your say!

 What’s the proposal?

 Under the European Commission's plans, online platforms would be forced to run automated scans on every image, piece of text, video or audio you upload before publication to make sure it doesn’t infringe copyright .